coderedwood/git-gitlab-install-upgrade/Generate_SSL.md

 - cert.key (to be paired with ssl-cert on server node)
 - ssl-cert.crt (self-signed certificate to be paired with cert.key, issued on node request for ssl validation)

+# Usage approach
+- Generate CA root cert in Main step 1.
+Only need to do this once.
+- Generate individual ssl certificates for the different nodes.
+Use Main step 2 repeatedly for signing with the CA root.

 ### Further documentation can be viewed at
 [OpenSSL Website x509](https://www.openssl.org/docs/man1.1.1/man1/x509.html)